nnpk1007/phase-3-project-cli/README.md

 ## Introduction

 Flatiron Market Place is a command-line application built using SQLAlchemy that allows users to interact with an online marketplace.
-Users can log in or sign up, view items on sale, add their own items for sale, buy items, and view their transaction history.
+Users can log in or sign up, view items on sale, search item, add their own items for sale, buy items, and view their transaction history.

 ## Features